juanjocangemi/doing-people-management/README.md

 These are typical questions that a team leader asks himself and does not always get an answer.
 Or get them when it's too late.

-With these questions as a starting point, this web and mobile application called doing was born.
+With these questions as a starting point, I designed this web/mobile application called doing, which won the first prize in the Competition of Digital Innovation of Bank Santander in 2016.

 Due to this digital solution,
 - the team leader can know what each worker is doing,